electron-forge/electron-forge-docs/guides/framework-integration/react-with-typescript.md

 ---
-description: 'How to create an Electron app with React, TypeScript, and Electron Forge'
+description: "How to create an Electron app with React, TypeScript, and Electron Forge"
 ---

 # React with TypeScript